paladp/cs203-S2019-assessment/assessment.md

   * Foundations of software engineering practices
     * N = No effort demonstrated
     * I = Minimal effort demonstrated, little communication with others
-    * A = Some effort and initiative demonstrated, participated in discussion
+    * A = Some effort and initiative a meeting
+411
+of leaders and the course
+412
+instructor will be held to determine if changes are reasonable.  demonstrated, participated in discussion
     * G = Moderate effort and initiative demonstrated, consistently participated in discussion
     * E = Significant effort and initiative demonstrated, actively fosters